 - any of the following for garnishing: sauteed bacon, corn, sour cream, chopped shiitake mushrooms, fresh chives, or herbs

 - 1. Heat the oil and butter in a large pot and add the leek and celery.
 Cook, covered, over moderate heat for 5 minutes, or until softened, stirring occasionally.

 - 2. Add the potato, parsnip, carrots, and stock to the pan.
 Cover and bring to a boil.
 Tilt lid, so the pot is partially covered and cook for 10 minutes, or until the vegetables are tender.

 - 3. Optional: Puree either with an immersion blender or cool slightly and transfer to a stand blender or food processor, blending in batches until smooth.

-- 4. To serve hot, return the soup to the pot to reheat and stir in the cream, if using.
-To serve cold, chill after blending and add cream just before serving, if desired.
+- 4. To serve hot, return the soup to the pot to reheat and stir in the cream if using.
+To serve cold, chill after blending, and add the cream just before serving if desired.
 Top with chives, bacon, corn, sour cream, or fresh herbs.